polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/authorize-specific-nodes.md

   You must be approved by the governance or sudo pallet in the network to do this.

 - By asking for a _paired peer_ connection from a specific node.
-  This node can either be a predefined node `PeerId` or a normal one.
+  This node can either be a predefined node `PeerId` or the peer identifier generated from the public and private keys for the node.

 Note that _any_ user can claim to be the owner of a `PeerId`.
-To protect against false claims, you should claim the node _before_ you start the node.
+To protect against false claims, you should claim the node identifier _before_ you start the node.
 After you start the node, its `PeerID` is visible to the network and _anyone_ could subsequently claim it.

 As the owner of a node, you can add and remove connections for your node.